Oklahoma Ice Storm HVAC Prep | Before, During & After

 • Test the AC when temperatures return to normal, verify it cools before summer

-• If the system ran continuously for days without cycling off, have the heat exchanger checked, extended high-temp operation accelerates cracking
+• If the setup ran continuously for days without cycling off, have the heat exchanger checked, extended high-temp operation accelerates cracking

 NATE Certified.
 Upfront pricing.
 Same-day available.